 24. Shipping Container Root Cellar

 This idea is a great idea, times 2.
 Why?
 Because it doubles as a root cellar and a storm shelter.
-If you live in a part of the country where you need a storm shelter then this might certainly peak your interest.
+If you live in a part of the country where you need a storm shelter then this might certainly pique your interest.

 So all they did was dig a hole into a hill and place a large shipping container in it.
 It would obviously need proper ventilation but it looks great and would certainly serve its purpose.

-25. Ground Fridge Root Cellar
+25. Ground Fridge Cellar

 This is another really awesome idea for a root cellar.
 You actually purchase an item called a Ground Fridge.
 It keeps your food cool and is basically an easy insert.